ivivanov/gointerview/content/031-debugging.md

 ## Questions?
 1. How do you debug concurrent code in Go?
+1. What is `pprof`?
+Name few key features.
-1. What is pprof and how do you use it to analyze goroutine stacks?
+1. How do you use `pprof` to analyze goroutine stacks?

 ## Answers: